bloodnighttw/EzTransfer/README.md

 # EzTransfer

+## !!!Required Java 8+ to run!!!
+if you don't have, that is your fault.

 1. Goto [here](https://github.com/bloodnighttw/EzTransfer/releases) to download latest EZT.jar)
 2. Create a folder , and copy file into this folder.